Hong Kong police use tougher tactics against protesters

 Before 2014, police last used tear gas and pepper spray against South Korean farmers protesting against the World Trade Organization talks in Hong Kong in 2005.
 Prior to that, the most violent riots in the city were in 1967, when pro-communist supporters clashed with British colonial authorities as the Cultural Revolution spilled over from mainland China.

-The only recent incident in which Hong Kong police deployed potentially lethal force came during the 2016 Lunar New Year holiday, when protesters clashed with police in the city's gritty Mong Kok neighborhood and an officer used his gun to fire warning shots into the air.
+The only recent incident in which Hong Kong police deployed potentially lethal force came during the 2016 Lunar New Year holiday, when an officer used his gun to fire warning shots into the air during clashes with protesters in the city's gritty Mong Kok neighborhood.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.